Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 ---

+### Pact of the Wok

+You can conjure a Pact Wok; a venerable cooking implement in your hand at the end of a Short or Long Rest.
+It takes the form of a set kitchen utensil of your choice, and it grants you the following benefits:

+***Artisan Tools.*** It counts as Cooking Utensil, and it uses your spellcasting modifier for ability checks made with it.

+***Eldritch Rations.*** When you finish a Long Rest, you can prepare a number of **special rations** up to your spellcasting modifier.
+A creature can take a :rsc-b: **Bonus Action** to consume one of these **special rations** and it gains one of the following benefits:

+:   ***Bolster.*** The creature chooses either Strength, Dexterity, or Constitution.
+For 1 minute, the creature can add your spellcasting modifier to any ability check or saving throws it makes with the chosen ability score.

+:   ***Heal.*** The creature ends one of the following conditions currently affecting it: Charmed, Blindness, Frightened, Deafened, Poisoned, or it can reduce its current Exhaustion level by 1.

+:   ***Invigorate.*** The creature regain Hit Points equals to 1d10 + your spellcasting modifier.

+***Spellcasting Focus.*** You can use the device as a Spellcasting Focus.

+These kitchen utensil and the special rations disappears if you conjure another kitchen utensils with this feature or if you die.

+---

 ### Arcane Gunslinger

 **Prerequisite:** Pact of the Blade

 You can create a Pact Weapon that is a Short-Arm or Long-Arm.
 Firearms created from this invocations can't gain the benefit of any Augmentations.

 ---